-The original initiative was started on a site in Berlin that had been left as a bombed-out wasteland for over fifty years.
-The group engaged friends, activists and neighbors to clear the site and plant organic vegetables and fruit in transportable plots they built themselves.
-While the surrounding area is still rough and urban, the 1.5-acre litter-filled lot is now a lush oasis of herbs, fruit, flowers and even bees; and a gathering and educational space that symbolizes community resilience in Berlin.
+The original initiative was started in 2009 on a site in Berlin that had been left as a bombed-out wasteland for over fifty years.
+While the surrounding area remained rough and urban, the 1.5-acre litter-filled lot eventually became a lush oasis of herbs, fruit, flowers, and even bees; and a gathering and educational space that symbolizes community resilience in Berlin.

 We had an opportunity to speak with Marco Clausen of Prinzessinnengärten about how they came to pioneer a form of mobile gardening, and the positive impacts it has had on their city on our podcast, Social Design Insights.
 Listen to the episode below.